 Otakon has one of the largest dealer spaces in the business, with thousands of people passing through every hour; with 700+ booth spaces we almost always sell out long before the con, and frequently have a lengthy waiting list.
-While you should always check the posted rates, historically the typical 10x10 booth space has cost ~$750.
-That includes the booth and basic decorator setup, as well as two dealer badges that offer full membership rights.
-Dealers may also purchase additional member badges at the pre-reg rate ($55 in 2008) for their employees.
+Please check the current posted rates on the dealer's page for a typical 10x10 booth space.
+The cost of the space includes the booth and basic decorator setup, as well as two dealer badges that offer full membership rights.
+Dealers may also purchase additional member badges at the pre-reg rate for their employees.
 While it may seem expensive at first glance, the majority of this fee goes to cover the cost of the hall, its setup, and the union labor rates we must pay.
 Other decorator services and utilities must be arranged through the BCC's official channels; more information will be available in the dealer info packet.

 Otakon's Alley is one of the largest of its kind in the entire U.S., and offers artists a unique chance to get their creations seen by Otakon's massive membership.
 Approximately 250 tables are available and we typically sell out within a few days; however, because most of the people renting tables are not full-time professionals, there is a fairly good chance that space will open up, and thus we maintain a healthy waiting list.
 The Alley is open only to pre-registered members, and thus table fees do NOT include any member badges.
 Historically, the price per-table (for a 6-foot table) was $70 if paid for in advance, and $80 if paid at the convention.
 That fee includes the table itself, two chairs, and a table skirt so you can stash your stuff.
 This does NOT include electricity, but you can order if from the BCC for a fee -- see the official packet when it is released for more information.